crineu/blog/markdown/posts/2020-01-13-a-manifesto-for-small-teams-doing-important-work.md

 date_published: 2020-01-13T03:33:28.000Z
 date_updated: 2020-01-13T03:33:28.000Z
 tags: lessons, quotes
+---

-excerpt: If you make a promise, set a date.
+> If you make a promise, set a date.
 No date, no promise.
----

 ![Seth Godin](../images/seth-godin.jpg)

-> Seth's blog

 We are always under tight deadlines, because time is our most valuable asset.